mosip/mosip-acceptance-tests/docs/DSL.md

 **Asserts**:
 * Boolean (success/ failure)

+#### rc_syncMaster()
+Fetches the master data (based on center) from the server and saves it in local db.
+It is required for running the application with support data like holidays, meta data related to gender, location, doc. category, etc

+**Asserts**:
+* Boolean (success/ failure)

 #### rc_syncUserDetail()
 Fetches the users data (based on center) from the server and saves it in local db